 Kathy Stier – Green River Aikido

 Suzane Van Amburgh – Multnomah Aikikai

 Michael Werth – Rhode Island Aikikai

 The Board has been keeping expenses as low as possible as we begin recovery from the pandemic and focus on expanding support for seminars and events.
 By focusing on our fundamental purpose of supporting training and limiting expenses, we are poised to rebound as an organization in 2023, with Summer Camp, support for seminars, and help from our Shihan in sharing their expertise

 Support Our Community

-You can support Birankai North America dojos through donating to our Seminar Endowment Fund, individual members through our Scholarship Program, and our community through a General Donation, by shopping at AmazonSmile, or by shopping at the BNA Online Store.
+You can support Birankai North America dojos through donating to our Seminar Endowment Fund, individual members through our Scholarship Program, and our community through a General Donation, or by shopping at the BNA Online Store.

 Information on each program and donation option can be found on the Support Us Page.

 For comments or questions about the Birankai North America Annual Report, please send us a message via our Contact Page.